zopefoundation/Zope/docs/ZMI.rst

 typical bootstrap class names like ``text-warning``.

 **Icons:**
-Zope4 object classes which are show in the ZMI have declared a global variable ``zmi_icon``; this string corresponds to an appropiate font icon-CSS class supplied by the Fontawsome web font (https://fontawesome.com/icons)
+Zope4 object classes which are shown in the ZMI have declared a class variable ``zmi_icon``; this string corresponds to an appropiate font icon-CSS class supplied by the Fontawsome web font (https://fontawesome.com/icons)